Print Page

 Common Problems: Early Supplementing

-2. It can lead to more problems.
+1. It can lead to more problems.

 Supplementing during the first few days and/or taking the baby off the breast – even briefly—can be a slippery slope leading to breastfeeding problems and failure, often causing more problems than it attempts to solve.
 Firstly, it can wreck your confidence in your body’s and little babe’s ability to breastfeed without the help of artificial milk.
 Basically, being told that formula is needed can be the equivalent of being told that you or your milk are just not enough for your baby.
 Many mothers lose their confidence right then and there — especially first-time mothers — and never fully get it back.
 They wind up doubting their ability to satisfy their babies in general and give up nursing prematurely.
-There are many reliable studies which prove that giving even one bottle of formula in the early days of life (Hall et al, 2002; Hornell et al, 2001) and taking home a “free” diaper bag with formula samples (Rosenberg et al, 2008), will have the effect of shortening the overall duration that that mother breastfeeds.
+There are many reliable studies which prove that giving even one bottle of formula in the early days of life (Parry et al, 2013, Hall et al, 2002; Hornell et al, 2001) and taking home a “free” diaper bag with formula samples (Rosenberg et al, 2008), will have the effect of shortening the overall duration that that mother breastfeeds.

 Secondly, supplementing with formula can compromise your milk supply.
 Your breasts need the constant stimulation of your infant’s suckling to bring on a full and perfect milk supply.
 Adding formula to your baby’s diet will mean less breastfeeding, which means you may produce less milk.